jackkolb/syncopate/README.md

 ## Structure

 ### Node
+Node is one of numerous task-running computers.
+Nodes query Manager regarding their name, projects, etc via a POST request to /node-status of the form:
+{
+    "name": NODE_NAME,
+    "access-token": ACCESS_TOKEN
+}

+... to which the Manager responds:
+{
+    "name": NODE_NAME,
+    "projects": {
+        "project 1": {
+            "project-name": NAME_OF_THE_PROJECT,  # the git project name "project-url": URL_OF_THE_PROJECT,  # the url of the project (for confirmation) "status": STATUS,  # good or bad
+            "disk-usage": DISK_USAGE,  # amount of disk space the project is using (for stats for the manager's future project allocation)
+            "ram-usage": RAM_USAGE,  # amount of RAM the project is using (for stats for the manager's future project allocation)
+            "persistent-variables": {  # variables the server should store in case of node realignment, done as a Dictionary "var1": ...,
+                "var2": ...,
+                "var3": ...
+            }
+        },
+        "project 2": {
+            ...
+        },
+        ...
+    }
+}

 ### Manager
 Manager is a python webserver (using Flask) that hosts the status information of the nodes.
 Statuses are updated via POST requests from Nodes, and retrieved via POST requests from Controller.
 Nodes are independent in posting their statuses to Manager, hence the project name Syncopation.
 After a defined timeout Manager will declare a Node dead and reassign its tasks.